HITESH-S-P/Intellects/README.md

 ### CLI Commands and Options

-Ollama offers a various methods and enhanced techiques to work with LLM's:
+The Ollama CLI offers a range of commands and options to enhance your experience and provide greater control over the LLM interaction:

 - `/help` or `/?`: Displays a list of available commands and their descriptions, helping you navigate the CLI’s functionality.
 - `/temperature [value]`: Adjusts the temperature parameter, controlling the randomness and creativity of the LLM’s responses.